Welcome to Computer Chess Online

 Advantages of Computer Chess Software

 As computer software has come on so much over recent years it is easy to get a computer opponent to play against that will challenge and indeed most likely beat, any player up to and including the World Champion GrandMaster.
-Not only is computer chess software powerful in Elo terms, it is also available to play 24 hours a day, will not complain over selected time controls etc. I still enjoy playing against human players, but as my time to play is limited, a computer opponent is often a preferred choice.
+Not only is computer chess software powerful in Elo terms, it is also available to play 24 hours a day, will not complain about the selected time controls etc. I still enjoy playing against human players, but as my time to play is limited, a computer opponent is often a preferred choice.

 Computer chess engines do not just make great opponents.
 Due to the extreme playing strength of even the freeware chess programs the game analysis these engines provide can be invaluable.
 It is a modern irony that the chess world looks down on computer chess as a poor relation to “the real game” when in actuality the games produced by computers are often tactically stronger.
-Even further down the line are the games between so called “Centaurs”.
+Even further down the line are the games between so-called “Centaurs”.
 Centaurs or Centaur Chess are terms used to refer to a computer and human playing in tandem.
 Centaur games are often of very high quality.

 The reason I say that “real chess” looking down on computer chess is ironic is that the top human players will often use a battery of highly specialised multi-core computers to analyse a position or chess opening in order to find a new novelty or a refutation.
 How ridiculous it is then to hear people speak in negative terms about computer chess.